All Episodes

 A Tesla coil at a million volts.

-Yeah, that's a baby one.
+Yeah, maybe one.

 When did you begin to observe, as you experimented, anything anomalous that you just, you know, you didn't understand why?